camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 * Validate that the subscribed events are received in the `sink`, with the right `sinkCredential`, for those situations specified in the API.
 * For subscriptions that provide `subscriptionExpireTime`, validate that the subscribed events are not longer received after the expiration time.
-* For subscriptions that provide `subscriptionMaxEvents`, validate that the subscribed events are not longer received after the maximum events limit is reached..
+* For subscriptions that provide `subscriptionMaxEvents`, validate that the subscribed events are not longer received after the maximum events limit is reached.
 * Validate that after a subscription is deleted, the subscribed events are not longer received.

 ### Error scenarios <a name="error-scenarios"></a>